LaurePiechaczyk/project2_code_institute/README.md

 # About the project
-In order to practice, develop and demonstrate my HTML, CSS and particurlarly js skills, I created the responsive website German verbs with Prepositions.
-German verbs with Prepositions is a website with a game and a quizz to learn the German verbs with Prepositions.
+In order to practice, develop and demonstrate my HTML, CSS and particularly js skills, I created the responsive website German verbs with Prepositions.
+German verbs with Prepositions is a website with a game and a quiz to learn the German verbs with Prepositions.
 I have chosen this topic because I am learning German myself.

 ## Background to understand the purpose of the game